leoisl/paper_pandora2020_analyses/README.md

 if we are in a panel with 20 genomes, one core variant can have the same weight as 10 rare variants.
 This means that our recall measurement is biased towards tools that recover core variants well.
-For this reason, this measure is generally not considered in the paper, except when it is needed to compute recall restricted to single samples (which is the only measure defined in these cases).
+For this reason, this measure is generally not considered in the paper, except when it is needed to compute recall restricted to single samples (which is the only measure defined in this case).
 To deal with this core variant bias, we have two other measures.

 * Pan-Variant Recall (`PVR`, referenced as `recall_wrt_variants_where_all_allele_seqs_were_found` in the files) would be:
 `(1 + 1 + 0) / 3 = 0.66` - i.e. score a `1` if both alleles are found, irrespective of how often, and `0` otherwise.